ec500-software-engineering/project-01-skin-cancer-detection-team1/README.md

 ## Model
 Use pre-trained model from kaggle kernel.
 Kaggle location can be found at https://www.kaggle.com/sid321axn/step-wise-approach-cnn-model-77-0344-accuracy

-## References & Third-party Libraries
-Pandas: Dealing with .csv file

-Scikit-Image: Basic Image Processing

-Keras: ML Structures

 ## Challenges
-ML Part:
-- Body fur may cover and interfere with features on skin
-- Pics with low resolution

 Web Construction:
-- Deploy the webpage
+- Deploy the webpage ( Not yet finished with that part )
-- Multiple requests from different client
+- Multiple requests from different client ( Using child-process to solve the problem.
+Each request will open a new process for python script.
-- Using cloud or database to save  the data
+- Using cloud or database to save the data ( MongoDB used in the end )